 Update: Public Charge

-We’ll continue to stand up for protecting SNAP, and we’ll keep working closely with the City of New York and our partners across the city and country to fight for an equitable food system.
+We’ll continue to monitor the issue, working closely with City of New York and our partners across the city and country, and we will keep you updated as we learn more.

 For more information about Public Charge, please visit: